KavidiDeSilva/ProductAssistBot/README.md

 ├── settings.gradle                                  # Gradle settings file
 ```
 ## Installation
+To install ProductAssistBot, follow these steps:

 1. Clone the repository: `git clone https://github.com/KavidiDeSilva/ProductAssistBot.git`
 2. Build the project: `./gradlew clean build`

-## Usage

-1. Navigate to current folder `cd folder_path`
+3. Update the API_KEY value in `ChatbotService.java` and `application.properties` to your own OpenAI API key.
-2. Start the application: `java -jar ProductAssistBot.jar`
+4. Start the application: `java -jar ProductAssistBot.jar`
-3. Open a web browser and navigate to `http://localhost:8080/`
+5. Open a web browser and navigate to `http://localhost:8080/`

 ## Contributing

 Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting code changes.
-Also, please be sure to change the `API_KEY` value in `ChatbotService.java` and `application.properties` to your own ChatGPT API key before testing or deploying the application.

 ## Credits